This year, the events started to return to a semblance of normalcy. Not completely back to normal, but at least moving in that direction.

 I got a flat 4 1/2 miles from the finish, but with no tools, no spare tube, and no way to inflate it anyway, my riding day was done.
 Completely my fault, and as it turned out I would have had time to go back and get it.
 By just retrieving the bag I may have prevented the flat in the first place.was out in force.
 Like carrying an umbrella can prevent rain, having everything you need to repair a flat can sometimes prevent the flat.
 Live and learn I reckon…

 Still, it was a great ride and a lot of fun.
 Some good climbs and descents, and lots of people out on bikes.
 What’s not to like?

 Saturday’s ride was a cool start but the hills warmed you up pretty quickly.
-This seemed like an easier day than I was expecting, but I have been doing a lot of hill work so maybe that contributed to the fitness.
+This seemed like an easier day than I was expecting, but I have been doing a lot of hill work so maybe that helped.
 Sunday, on the other hand, was a hard day on the bike.
 The hills were harder on this route, and just when you think you might make it back, you turn onto Mt Tabor road and you know what’s coming – the climb up Mt Tabor.
-It’s a booger of a climb, and you don’t have a lot left in the tank after that one.
+It’s a bugger of a climb, and you don’t have a lot left in the tank after that one.
 Then you descend into Stinesville and the last rest stop, and you think you’re going to finish just fine.
 But no, you have to climb out of Stinesville and those aren’t easy climbs after the miles you’ve already done.
 But you persevere because that’s the way you roll, and you finish.
 A great feeling of accomplishment.
 It doesn’t matter whether you’re first or last or somewhere in between, it matters that you challenged yourself.
 I’ll be back in 2022.

 I’m hoping that more events come back on the calendar in 2022.
 Good luck to all that rode these events and I hope to see more folks out riding next year.